curl/curl/docs/MANUAL.md

 ## LDAP

 If you have installed the OpenLDAP library, curl can take advantage of it and offer `ldap://` support.
-On Windows, curl will use WinLDAP from Platform SDK by default.
+On Windows, curl uses WinLDAP from Platform SDK by default.

 Default protocol version used by curl is LDAP version 3.
-Version 2 will be used as a fallback mechanism in case version 3 fails to connect.
+Version 2 is used as a fallback mechanism in case version 3 fails to connect.

 LDAP is a complex thing and writing an LDAP query is not an easy task.
 Familiarize yourself with the exact syntax description elsewhere.
 One